 required with purchase of fishing or hunting

-license - Please purchase prior to arriving at Hartley Bay
+license - Please purchase online prior to arriving at Hartley Bay

 Legal length of Muskie is 48 inches, however, Bear's Den Lodge has been honoring live release of all Muskies under 50 inches, while encouraging measurements - length and girth of the trophy fish, with a quick photo, then live release.
 A fisherman with a Sport Fishing License may posses only 1 fish over 48 inches as per the Ministry of Natural Resource Fishing Regulations in Zone 10 - French River and 54 inches in Georgian Bay - Zone 14.
 See LINK PAGE or below for access to the full Fishing and Hunting Regulations.